Connaxio/connaxio.github.io/docs/src/index.md

 </center>

-# Connaxio's official Wiki
+# Welcome to Connaxio's official Wiki

-This Wiki contains Connaxio's most up-to-date documentation and tutorials.
+Browse this Wiki to find the most up-to-date documentation, tutorials, sources, and references for Connaxio's projects.

-Some content is still missing and will be added soon<sup>TM</sup>.

-Have a look a [Espoir's hardware page](/espoir/hardware/) for all the details on Connaxio's first commercially available product!
+Look at [Espoir's hardware page](/espoir/hardware/) for all the details on Connaxio's first commercially available product, and find it for sale [on Crowd Supply](https://www.crowdsupply.com/connaxio/espoir)!